EmperorJack/procedural-dungeon-dynamics/README.md

 - `Avoidance Time Steps` the number of timesteps ahead of each agent along which discomfort is added to the potential field to allow other groups to anticipate their movements.
 Increasing this will decrease performance.
 - `Object Avoidance` the weight which objects add discomfort to the grid, 0 will mean agents do not avoid objects, 3 will increase avoidance.

-Note: These parameters affect the shared potential field, and so are not specific to each group.
 ----------